yilinfang/JetMaple-Mono/README.md

 **JetMaple Mono is currently built with:**

-- JetBrains Mono: 2.304
+- JetBrains Mono: v2.304
-- Maple Mono: 7.0
+- Maple Mono CN unhinted: V7.0

 ## Features

 1. JetBrains Mono for regular text with Maple Mono for italics
 2. Ligatures support.
-3. CJK support from Maple Mono.
+3. Chinese and Japanese support from Maple Mono.

 ## Installation

 **Option 1: Download the Pre-built Fonts**

-Download the latest releases from the [Releases page](https://github.com/yilinfang/JetMaple-Mono/releases) and install the TTF files.
+Download the latest releases from the [Releases](https://github.com/yilinfang/JetMaple-Mono/releases) and install the TTF files.

 **Option 2: Build from Source**